benhenshaw/rhythm/doc/final.md

 My only concern for performance was that all asset files could be loaded at launch without a perceivable delay.
 This was achieved, although it is likely that the performance of this action was bound by the time taken to load data from disk to memory, and the code that I had written to perform asset loading had minimal impact on the performance.

 #### Ease of Use
-As mentioned in earlier (Managing Memory), all calls to functions that perform asset loading take in a parameter to select a memory pool to use.
+As mentioned earlier in section 6.3 ([Managing Memory]), all calls to functions that perform asset loading take in a parameter to select a memory pool to use.
 This, and the name of the desired file, are all that is needed to load an asset.
 There is another function, `load_assets`, which handles the loading of the specific assets that the example game requires.
 This function takes in a path to the folder which contains the assets.
-This extra functionality makes moving the binary or assets around much simpler, as one can simply insert the correct path into this function call.
+This extra functionality makes moving the binary or assets around in the file system much simpler, as one can simply insert the correct path into this function call.

 #### Ease of Implementation
 The asset formats are simple in that they do not use compression and have simple plain text headers.
 These aspects of the formats used make them easy to load, and the functions that perform this are not complex.
 Despite this, there were some details which needed to be handled correctly, including swapping the order of each pixel's channels in the `.pam` image format as they were stored in a different arrangement to what was required by the graphical renderer.